Machine vision interface standards

 USB3 Vision standard

 With the USB3 Vision standard USB 3.0 becomes an industrial-suited camera interface with defined connectors and cables.
 Due to the high bandwidth, simple use, and cost-effective peripherals of USB 3.0, USB3 Vision cameras are suited for both industrial and consumer applications.
-Like GigE Vision cameras, they can be used with USB3 Vision compliant image processing software without special drivers.
+Like GigE Vision cameras, they can be used with USB3 Vision compliant image processing software without special drivers like IDS peak.

 GenICam™ stands for "Generic Interface for Cameras" and provides a standardized, manufacturer-independent programming interface for the control and image acquisition of industrial cameras.
 GenICam is independent of the interface technology used (like e. g.
 GigE Vision, USB3 Vision, or USB 2.0).
 In GenICam, the three modules GenTL, GenAPI and SFNC exist.